AdobeDocs/campaign-classic.en/help/mrm/using/creating-and-managing-tasks.md

 The **[!UICONTROL Publish the marketing resource]** option lets you automate resource publishing: once the task is **[!UICONTROL Finished]**, the status of the resource automatically switches to **[!UICONTROL Published]**, even if it was neither submitted for approval or approved, including if the reviewer who completes the task isn't the content reviewer defined in the resource.

-The **[!UICONTROL Publish the resource]** button is made available and the resource publishing reviewer receives a notification email to let him know that it is ready to be published.
+The **[!UICONTROL Publish the resource]** button is made available and the resource publishing reviewer receives a notification email to let them know that it is ready to be published.
 In the **[!UICONTROL Edit > Tracking]** tab, reviewing and publishing by the task reviewer become visible.
 If a resource post-processing workflow has been defined, it is executed now.

 ![](assets/mrm_resource_audit_tab.png)